ibm-cloud-docs/databases-for-etcd/getting-started.md

 lease 694d5cefe052b00d granted with TTL(500s), remaining(377s), attached keys([foo1])
 ```

-After the time on a lease has expired, requesting the value of a key not return anything.
-If you try to provision a key on a lease that has already expired, it will return an error.
+After the time on a lease expires, requesting the value of a key does not return anything.
+If you try to provision a key on a lease that has already expired, it returns an error.
 ```
 $ etcdctl lease grant 10
 lease 694d5cefe052b009 granted with TTL(10s)